doubility-sky/daydayup/trading.md

 - [StockSharp](https://github.com/StockSharp/StockSharp) - Algorithmic trading and quantitative trading open source platform to develop trading robots (stock markets, forex, crypto, bitcoins, and options).

-## Backtesting
-- [Backtesting.py](https://github.com/kernc/backtesting.py) - Backtest trading strategies with Python.
-- [backtrader](https://github.com/backtrader/backtrader) - Python Backtesting library for trading strategies
-- [bt](https://github.com/pmorissette/bt) - Flexible Backtesting for Python
-- [finmarketpy](https://github.com/cuemacro/finmarketpy) is a Python based library that enables you to analyze market data and also to backtest trading strategies using a simple to use API, which has prebuilt templates for you to define backtest.

 ## Libraries
 - [QuantLib](https://github.com/lballabio/quantlib): a free/open-source library for quantitative finance
 - [Zipline](https://github.com/quantopian/zipline), a Pythonic Algorithmic Trading Library